 Cut To The Chase

-The quick answer to the question of "do bamboo shrink?" is yes.
+The quick answer to the question of 'do bamboo sheets shrink?' is yes.
 Bamboo sheets do have a higher chance of shrinking in the wash than other traditional cotton sheets.
 In fact, bamboo fibers and bamboo fabric in general shrink.
 This means bamboo towels, pillowcases, and other bamboo products often shrink slightly in the wash.

 That being said, there are a few things you can do to avoid shrinking when you wash and dry bamboo sheets.